Five Things To Know About Bedding

 One of the secrets that guarantee a great night’s sleep is your bedding, however,apart from the sheets themselves, some other factors come together to make your sleep time a relaxing time and we at Bedsheets Express know that.

 So, we compiled five things you should know about bedding.

 - Thread Count:

 As much as a lot of packaged bedding comes with high thread marks stated on it, the quality of the thread is what matters most.
 The feel of the bedding should be soft, and our soft sheets are one of such that simply get better with time.Thread count is a measure of the quality of a fabric, especially a bed sheet.
-The higher the… Click To Tweet
+The higher the thread count the more luxurious the sheet.
+Click To Tweet

 By this, we mean the Mattress and Pillow protectors.
 The protectors work by serving as a barrier to prevent dirt or dust on the pillow case or bed sheet from penetrating and settling into the pillow and mattress.
 If you have not already started using this, this may seem as a non-issue but when you take a moment to visualize cleaning your sheets and laying it on that mattress without protector that has absorbed some significant matter, it seems like you are dwelling in dirt all over.
 However, having a protector helps to trap all that dirt that you can easily pull off and wash and continue to maintain that fresh cleanliness you love.

 Bedding is not a lifelong product.
 However its lifespan also depends on factors such as: laundry care given to it, frequency of use, and quality of the bedding.
 We recommend you get fresh sheets when the fibre becomes weak or pilling starts on it.